Mercury

 myminifactory

-The inscription states that this figure was commissioned by the Venetian scholar Marcantonio Michiel and begun on 14 February 1527.
-His horoscope for 15 June appears on the bronze disc.
-With Mercury, the god of eloquence, in the ascendant, it was probably intended as a favourable omen for Michieli, who was hoping to gain a seat in the Venetian Senate.
-This is a statuette of the Roman God Mercury, carved out of marble inlaid with bronze.
-Mercury is represented in full-length, and is naked save for a cloak clasped at the right shoulder, winged sandals and a winged helmet.
-Its origin of the is Padia, carved in 1527 by Antonio Minello (1460-1533).
-The bronze plaque is engraved with a diagram of the planets, showing the motions of Mercury, placed at the top, the relative positions of the planets on 15 June 1527, the date of the completion of the figure.
-It has been interpreted as a horoscope by Hartner and Pope-Hennessy, with some differences as to the precise time, which Hartner places at 8.04 a.m. and Pope-Hennessy at 11.46 a.m.
-Pope-Hennessy argues that this shows Mercury in a particularly favourable position as Lord of the Ascendant and of the Midheaven, also in conjunction with the Sun and Jupiter, and that the moment was therefore clearly chosen with great care and must have some special significance for the career of Marcantonio Michiel.
-He explains this in terms of Michiel's repeated attempts to secure public office, with a particular desire to serve as ambassador, which were dashed in September 1525 as a result of a disgraceful confluct with a relative that caused him to be debarred from public office for a year.
-By 1527, when the statuette was commissioned, Michiel was free once again to try for office.
-In that month he married Maffea Soranzo, and began to scheme for election to the senate, in which he was finally successful on 28 September 1527.
-The peculiarly favourable conjunction of Mercury on 15th June 1527 would therefore have been a good omen for him.
-This interpretation has since been questioned by Fletcher, and more recently by Eade, who has brought into question the astrological status of the plaque.
-Observing that the earlier astrological calculations were wrong and that on 15 June 1527 Mercury was unfavourably positioned, Eade interprets the plaque not as a horoscope, but as a simple astronomical diagram showing the position of Mercury on 15 June 1527 in relation to other planets.
-The Mercury appears in the earliest inventory of Michiel's collection, probably compiled soon after his death in 1552, and in 1576 was in the possession of Michiel's grandson. as noted by Fletcher, who published the early inventory, the collection was housed in Michiel's palace at Santa Marina in Venice, where the Mercury appears to have been paired with a marble Apollo of similar scale and valued at the same amount.
-There is no indication whether the Apollo was a classical or a modern work.
-It was conjectured by Pope-Hennessy that the pose of the Mercury was based on a classical statue of Hypnos of a type represented in the Prado Museum of which a number of examples survive.
-The Madrid Hypnos was at one time thought to represent Mercury.
-Gallery location:Medieval & Renaissance, Room 64, The Wolfson Gallery, case FS This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.Courtesy of the Victoria and Albert Museum, London
+The inscription declares that this figure was commissioned by the Venetian scholar Marcantonio Michiel on 14 February 1527.
+His horoscope for 15 June is featured on the bronze disc.
+With Mercury, the god of eloquence, in the ascendant, it was likely meant as a propitious omen for Michieli, who sought to secure a seat in the Venetian Senate.
+This is a statuette of the Roman God Mercury, carved from marble with intricate bronze details.
+Mercury is depicted in full-length, and is unclothed except for a cloak clasped at the right shoulder, winged sandals, and a winged helmet.
+The origin of this piece is Padua, crafted by Antonio Minello (1460-1533) in 1527.
+The bronze plaque bears an engraving of the planets, showcasing Mercury's movements, positioned at the top, along with the relative positions of the planets on 15 June 1527, the completion date of the figure.
+It has been interpreted as a horoscope by Hartner and Pope-Hennessy, with some variations in the precise time, which Hartner places at 8:04 a.m. and Pope-Hennessy at 11:46 a.m.
+Pope-Hennessy argues that this demonstrates Mercury in a particularly favorable position as Lord of the Ascendant and Midheaven, also in conjunction with the Sun and Jupiter, indicating a deliberate choice of moment with significant implications for Marcantonio Michiel's career.
+He attributes this to Michiel's repeated attempts to secure public office, particularly his ambition to serve as ambassador, which were thwarted in September 1525 due to a scandalous conflict with a relative that led to him being barred from holding public office for a year.
+By 1527, when the statuette was commissioned, Michiel had regained his eligibility and began to scheme for election to the senate, ultimately succeeding on 28 September 1527.
+The unusual alignment of Mercury on 15 June 1527 would have been an auspicious sign for him.
+This interpretation has since been questioned by Fletcher, and more recently by Eade, who has cast doubt on the astrological significance of the plaque.
+Observing that earlier astrological calculations were incorrect and that on 15 June 1527 Mercury was unfavorably positioned, Eade interprets the plaque as a simple astronomical diagram showing Mercury's position relative to other planets on that date.
+The statuette appears in the earliest inventory of Michiel's collection, probably compiled soon after his death in 1552, and by 1576 was in the possession of Michiel's grandson.
+As noted by Fletcher, who published the early inventory, the collection resided in Michiel's palace at Santa Marina in Venice, where the Mercury appears to have been paired with a marble Apollo of similar scale and value.
+It remains uncertain whether the Apollo was a classical or modern work.
+Pope-Hennessy speculated that the pose of the Mercury was inspired by a classical statue of Hypnos represented in the Prado Museum, of which numerous examples survive.
+The Madrid Hypnos was previously believed to represent Mercury.
+This object is part of "Scan The World," a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for the public to access for free.
+Scan The World is an open-source community effort; if you have interesting items nearby and would like to contribute, email stw@myminifactory.com to learn how you can participate.
+This object is courtesy of the Victoria and Albert Museum in London.

 Download Model from myminifactory